JimSeker/googleplayAPI/README.md

 <b>BarocdeReader</b> use the googlePlay vision APIs to find a barcode and ask if you want to search Amazon or open the web page.
 This a very simple example.

+<b>adMobDemo</b> is a very simple demo of using the Admob API.
+Please see https://developers.google.com/admob/android/quick-start for documentation and https://github.com/googleads/googleads-mobile-android-examples/releases for more examples.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.
 All examples are for Android.